Ex-FBI supervisory agent arrested on Capitol riot charges

 Wise was arrested Monday in Oregon on misdemeanor charges including entering or remaining in a restricted building or grounds, court records show.

 Wise, 50, worked as a special agent or supervisory special agent for the FBI from 2004 through 2017, according to the affidavit.
+The FBI didn’t respond to a request for more information about Wise’s work for the bureau.

+“We refer you to the public court documents and don’t have any further comment,” an FBI statement says.

 The FBI says security camera video captured Wise inside the Capitol on Jan.
 6, when a mob of Donald Trump supporters disrupted the joint session of Congress for certifying President Joe Biden’s 2020 electoral victory.